 How Can You Help?

-Thank you for joining the effort to eliminate plastic bags in Boston!
-W2O members came out in force to urge Boston’s City Council to vote in favor of a plastic bag ban!
-Now W2O has joined with hundreds of other organizations calling on lawmakers in Massachusetts to pass a state-wide ban of plastic bags.
+W2O is joining with dozens of other organizations calling on lawmakers in Massachusetts to pass a state-wide ban of plastic bags.
 Massachusetts would become only the second state in the country to ban plastic bags, behind California.